The Jaguars See a Champion in Blake Bortles, And They Don't Care If You Don't

 After the Jaguars beat the Seahawks in early December, Seattle safety Earl Thomas called Bortles a "subpar quarterback."
 After Bortles ripped the Texans for 326 yards in a 45-7 win the following week, Houston pass-rusher Jadeveon Clowney called him "trash."
 In January, Titans defensive lineman Jurrell Casey bashed Bortles on Nashville radio station 104.5 The Zone (via Charean Williams of Pro Football Talk): "As long as Bortles is back there, if the ball game is in his hands, he's going to choke."

 Trent Dilfer labeled Bortles the worst quarterback in the NFL late in the 2016 season, and media sentiment hadn't changed much by the time Bleacher Report's own Chris Simms called him the 70th-best quarterback in the league a year later.
-(Not to mention mocking all along the way by a Twitter account devoted to making fun of Bortles, @BortlesFacts.)
+(Not to mention the Twitter account mocking him all along the way, @BortlesFacts.)

 Hackett acknowledges that the floodgates have stayed open.